Kmetoc: 14th century historical monument

 The ruins of Saint Barbara's Church lie about 1 km southeast of town.
 The monument is categorized as "archaeological" and numbered 02-369/63.
 First dedicated to Saint Demetrius of Thessaloniki but later to Saint Barbara, it was dated in 1963 by the national heritage authority to the 13th century or at the latest the 14th century.
 Protected by the Regional Center for Cultural Heritage in Gjilan, the building has little presence in the written record but is linked in oral tradition with monastic activity under the Byzantine Empire.
-The ruins include an increasingly simple version of the patriarchal cross similar to that in the church dedicated to St. Nicholas in the Monastery of the Holy Archangels in Prizren.
+The ruins include an increasingly simple version of the patriarchal cross similar to that in the church dedicated to Saint Nicholas in the Monastery of the Holy Archangels in Prizren.
 A typical cross-in-square, the plan includes a dome on the west side connecting the narthex with the central nave (naos), as well as two columns on the east side.
 A three-sided outer apse borders the chancel.
 Mostly stone with some brick elements, the temple included a fresco in the northeastern corner, described as follows from the 1963 listing: “Fragments of decoration and busts of saints on a red background display show stylistic features that, together with the architecture, suggest a sophisticated construction in the 14th century.”
 Part of the church fell after the Battle of Kosovo, and the remainder was destroyed in the 18th century.
 The current reconstruction work was done from 1966 to 1968.